 Joint pain and glucosamine supplements

-If you’re looking for joint pain relief then you’ll be glad to know that it is available in many forms from glucosamine tablets to exercise supports and gels.
-Finding the best relief for you can be a bit of a minefield that’s why we’re discussing the options available to you and what might work best to ease your joint pain.
+If you’re looking for joint pain relief then you’ll be glad to know that it's available in many forms, from glucosamine tablets to exercise supports and gels.
+Finding the best relief for you can be a bit of a minefield.
+That’s why we’re taking you through the options available and what might work best to ease your joint pain.

 What are the benefits of taking glucosamine?

 Glucosamine is used to treat conditions caused by the breakdown, inflammation and loss of cartilage.
 When taken regularly, it may be effective at providing some pain relief for people with various types of osteoarthritis.

 Some studies have even shown that there is a suggested link between those who take glucosamine supplements and lower risk of heart disease.